Louzindev/Slayer07API/README.md

 A customized setup for official use (clients and servers made by me), is available at: [link](https://github.com/KriegerDev/Discord-Slayer07)

 If you want, you can create your own clients and servers, including the npm package.

-## OBS
-I haven't included this package in NPM yet, so for now, it should be included per file anyway